KaptainKris92/GuitarTrainer/README.md

 ## Using the app

 1. Run `py main.py`
-2. Select the input device for your audio source from the drop down menu
+2. Select the input device for your audio source from the drop down menu and click 'Select device'.
 ![Main Menu](screenshots/01-MainMenu.png)
 3. Note Trainer for note training.
     - Set the number of seconds per trial and the number of total trials you want to use.